-47 Best Third-Person Games You Can't Afford To MISS - Gameranx
+51 Best Third-Person Games You Can’t Afford to Miss - Gameranx

 Platform: PC, PS4, PS5, Xbox One, Xbox Series X/S

-As video game franchises go, Mass Effect is up there with the best of them.
+As video game franchises go, Mass Effect is up there with the best of the best.
 The original game is one of the third-person shooters that defined the genre on Xbox 360/PS3.
 The recently released Legendary Edition is an excellent remaster of these classic RPGs.
-This classic series first launched in 2007 with the original Mass Effect game.
-The remastered collection includes the entire trilogy Mass Effect, Mass Effect 2, and Mass Effect 3 with upgraded graphics that have been completely reworked for modern consoles.
+This classic series first launched in 2007 with the original Mass Effect game, and the remastered collection includes the entire trilogy–Mass Effect, Mass Effect 2, and Mass Effect 3–with upgraded graphics that have been completely reworked for modern consoles.
 The games look astounding compared to the first game that debuted on the Xbox 360.
 The compilation also includes all of the DLC released for each of the three titles throughout the years.
-Making this one RPG collection that is a must-own.

 #3 Legend of Zelda Series